 Guidepoint – timeline and notable events

-2019 – Inex One identified Guidepoint as a global leader in our review of the 2019 expert network market size.
+- 2019 – Inex One identified Guidepoint as a global player in our review of the expert network industry.

 - 2020 - Guidepoint alumni launched the expert network FirstThought.

 - 2021 - Guidepoint announced its database had reached 1 million experts, and established offices in Athens and Shanghai.

 - 2021 - Inex One reaffirmed Guidepoint's status as a global player in the expert network market sizing.

 Guidepoint revenue estimate

 Guidepoint's revenue is difficult to assess.
 The company does not publish financials, and has shared few estimates in the media.
 Based on benchmarks, and available data, we estimate Guidepoint to do north of $200m revenue in 2021.